 For an accountant, it is not a legal requirement to have any qualification, yet you should confirm that your accountant is qualified by one of the recognised UK bodies such as, ICAEW, ICAS, CIMA, or ACCA.

-Nowadays, most of the accountants in Central London are active on various social media platforms.
+Nowadays, most accountants are active on various social media platforms.
 You can search for small business accountants near me so that you get an idea regarding the availability of accountants at your location.

 LinkedIn is one of the largest platforms used by working professionals, and you can use it to check for accountants who have been recommended by customers if you already have a profile there.